If you have an appointment at the Surgery you will need to wear a face covering from Friday 24 July 2020.

 Chronic Obstructive Pulmonary Disease (COPD) - this is the name for a collection of lung diseases including chronic bronchitis, emphysema and chronic obstructive airways disease.
 The main symptom of COPD is an inability to breathe in and out properly.
 This is also referred to as airflow obstruction.

 Osteoarthritis - this is the most common type of arthritis, affecting 8.5 million people in the UK.
 It develops gradually over time, causing joints to become stiff and painful.
 It can affect any joint but commonly affects the hands, knees, hips, feet and spine.
 Osteoarthritis usually develops in people who are over 50 years of age, and it is more common in women than in men.
 It is commonly thought that osteoarthritis is an inevitable part of getting older, but this is not true.
 Younger people can also be affected by osteoarthritis, often as a result of an injury or another joint condition.

-These are mainly for under 5’s and an appointment is not needed.
+These are mainly for under 5’s and are booked appointments only.
 A doctor and nurse are present and they are available for advice, check-ups and immunisations.
 They will also be happy to discuss any problem you may have with your child.
-No appointment is needed.

 Family Planning Clinic

 - Wednesdays – Appointment needed - book via Reception

 If you require a coil fitting or HRT Implant please ensure that you book an appointment with reception.

 Now incorporated within the nursing department surgery hours and managed by specially trained nurses.